 A burning question for many directors is encapsulated in the title of this muse.
 In recent years, the business media has published many stories about boards; questionable board practices; assertive CEOs that 'take over': and, missteps and failures that seem to emanate from the boardroom.
 Some of these stories are justified, whereas others lack substance.
 Alongside, the academic community has investigated the question, although typically from the perspective of a distant observer using public data or, at best, interview comments.
 Reliable knowledge about the board's role in influencing business performance has remained elusive.
 Sadly, populist claims have filled the void.

 I have spent several years investigating the question of board influence beyond the boardroom as well, in an effort to discover whether boards are simply disempowered groups that meet to rubber stamp decisions, or whether influence (especially over firm performance) is possible.
 The quest has included longitudinal observations of board meetings; interviews with chairmen, directors and chief executives; and, the analysis of very large piles (mountains, seemingly!) of board papers, minutes, reports and observation notes.
 Useful insights have been gleaned from informal discussions with directors have provided useful insights as well.

-While no definitive answers to the burning question have emerged from the analysis yet (in any predictable sense anyway), a theme has become become apparent:
+While no definitive answers to the burning question have emerged(in any predictable sense anyway), a pattern is clearly apparent:

 Thoughts on corporate purpose, strategy and governance; our place in the world; and, other things that catch my attention.